nishantarora23/jar-scanner/README.md

 ## Sample JAR-Scanner Report
 ![](https://github.com/nishantarora94/jar-scanner/blob/master/Demo/jar_scanner_report.JPG)

-<b>3rd Party Jars</b>: All the 3rd party JARs which are currently part of the scanned project.
+<b>3rd Party Jars</b>: All the 3rd party JARs which are currently part of the scanned project.<br/>
-<b>New Jars</b>: All the JARs which have been newly added to the project and are not part of the suppression_jars CSVor License CSV list.
+<b>New Jars</b>: All the JARs which have been newly added to the project and are not part of the suppression_jars CSVor License CSV list.<br/>
-<b>Upgraded Jars</b>: All the 3rd party JARs which are part of the License CSV document but the JAR version has been upgraded.
+<b>Upgraded Jars</b>: All the 3rd party JARs which are part of the License CSV document but the JAR version has been upgraded.<br/>
-<b>Unutilized Jars</b>: All the 3rd party jars which are part of the License CSV document but are not being utilized in the scanned project currently.
+<b>Unutilized Jars</b>: All the 3rd party jars which are part of the License CSV document but are not being utilized in the scanned project currently.<br/><br/>

 ## JAR-Scanner v1.0 Demo